Component 3: Cognitive Assessment

 |OCC Late Registration Fee||$150/year|

+For physicians holding time-dated certification, failure to successfully complete the OCC process will result in the loss of certification when their current certification expires.
+Passing candidates will receive exam results in writing within 60-90 day of taking their exam.
 Exam results will be communicated through via letters following the exam.
 Exam results are reviewed by the committee before being released.

 For physicians holding time-dated certification, failure to successfully complete the OCC process will result in the loss of certification when their current certification expires.